Barbary lion

-The Barbary lion, also called the North African lion, Berber lion, Atlas lion, and Egyptian lion, is an extinct population of the lion subspecies Panthera leo leo.
-It lived in the mountains and deserts of the Barbary Coast of North Africa from Morocco to Egypt.
+The Barbary lion was a population of the lion subspecies Panthera leo leo.
+It was also called North African lion, Atlas lion, and Egyptian lion.
+It lived in the mountains and deserts of the Maghreb of North Africa from Morocco to Egypt.
 It was eradicated following the spread of firearms and bounties for shooting lions.
 A comprehensive review of hunting and sighting records revealed that small groups of lions may have survived in Algeria until the early 1960s, and in Morocco until the mid-1960s.
 Today, it is locally extinct in this region.
-Fossils of the Barbary lion dating to between 100,000 and 110,000 years were found in the cave of Bizmoune, near Essaouira.
+Fossils of the Barbary lion dating to between 100,000 and 110,000 years were found in the cave of Bizmoune near Essaouira.

 Until 2017, the Barbary lion was considered a distinct lion subspecies.
-Results of morphological and genetic analyses of lion samples from North Africa showed that Barbary lions do not differ significantly from the Asiatic lion and fall into the same subclade.
-This North African/Asian subclade is closely related to lions from West Africa and northern parts of Central Africa and therefore grouped into the Northern lion subspecies Panthera leo leo.
+Results of morphological and genetic analyses of lion samples from North Africa showed that the Barbary lion does not differ significantly from the Asiatic lion and falls into the same subclade.
+This North African/Asian subclade is closely related to lions from West Africa and northern parts of Central Africa, and therefore grouped into the northern lion subspecies Panthera leo leo.